Allow all LGBTIQ+ people to live in freedom with self-respect and dignity

 Each love has its own colour which no one has the right to erase

-Our name is inspired by the hidden flag organization, an international group of LGBTI activists exposing the rainbow flag in countries where our community is heavily repressed, by wearing coloured football shirts.
+Our name is inspired by the hidden flag organization, an international group of LGBTIQ+ activists exposing the rainbow flag in countries where our community is heavily repressed, by wearing coloured football shirts.

 Hosted by the King Baudouin Foundation

-Forbidden Colours is the first LGBTI fund hosted by the King Baudouin Foundation, founded in 1976 by the late King of the Belgians, Baudouin.
+Forbidden Colours is the first LGBTIQ+ fund hosted by the King Baudouin Foundation, founded in 1976 by the late King of the Belgians, Baudouin.

-The selection and follow-up of projects is carefully implemented by a committee composed of the representatives of the King Baudouin Foundation, the founders of Forbidden Colours and 3 external advisers.
+The selection and follow-up of projects is carefully implemented by the Management Committee composed of the representatives of the King Baudouin Foundation, the founders of Forbidden Colours and 3 external advisers.

 Every donation of at least “40€” is tax deductable.